TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-10-two-kinds-of-legacy-code-upgrade.md

 The other way is like reconstructing a **house for you and your family to live in for at least the next 20 years**.

-You care about the usability of the house.
-These new windows will make the noise and temperature changes under control, noise isolation, cheap energy use during winter, warm water for the shower, and enough storage space.
+You care about the usability of the house:

+* new windows will make the noise and
+* temperature changes under control, noise isolation,
+* cheap energy use during winter,
+* warm water for the shower,
+* and enough storage space for 4-seasons of belongings.

 <img src="https://user-images.githubusercontent.com/924196/252729834-a174bb1a-e5f9-403f-be38-250a00608ff2.png" class="img-thumbnail" style="width: 20em">